Jelle's Marble Runs: Marble League

-The Marble League (formerly the MarbleLympics until 2019) is an annual series featuring marbles competing in Olympics-inspired events.
-Sixteen teams compete against each other to win medals across multiple events, including balancing, hurdles, and funnel endurance.
-Points are awarded to teams based on their final event placements alongside medals for the top three event finishers.
+The Marble League (known as the MarbleLympics before 2020) is an annual series featuring 16 teams of five (formerly four) marbles competing in multiple Olympics-inspired disciplines, including events of speed, strength, accuracy, endurance, etc., over 16 total events.
+Points are awarded based on final event placement, and the top three event finishers are awarded medals.
 The champions of the Marble League are crowned based on the total cumulative points from all events in a single edition.

-Top-ranked teams, usually those in the top three, automatically qualify for the next Marble League championship and, starting from 2018, a team will be chosen to host the next Marble League edition, granting them an automatic qualification for the championship.
-A pre-tournament qualifying event determines which remaining teams will be allowed to compete in the League each year.
+Top-ranked teams, usually the overall podium finishers, automatically qualify for the next Marble League championship and, starting in 2019, a team is chosen as a host, also granting them an automatic qualification.
+A pre-tournament qualifying event determines which of the remaining teams are allowed to compete in the championship each year.
+The teams that fail to qualify participate in the Marble League Showdown, a shorter tournament consisting of about 4-8 events.
+The bottom four teams from the Showdown are auto-relegated for the next Marble League cycle, which means that they cannot compete in the qualifiers and remain in the Showdown instead.
+However, this auto-relegation hasn't happened consistently, with the 2021, 2023, and 2024 Marble League Showdowns cancelling relegation.

-The 2020 Marble League faced cancellation due to a lack of funding, but a fully paid sponsorship from Last Week Tonight with John Oliver was announced on 17 May 2020 for all 16 events, with $5,000 going to food bank charities in the event winners' name, and $20,000 going to the International Rescue Committee in the overall winners' name, allowed for the 2020 edition to commence as planned.
+The 2020 Marble League faced cancellation due to a lack of funding, but a fully paid sponsorship from Last Week Tonight with John Oliver was announced on 17 May 2020 for all 16 events, with 5,000 USD going to food bank charities in the event winners' name, and US$20,000 going to the International Rescue Committee in the overall winners' name, allowing for the 2020 edition to commence as planned.

-Starting from late 2020, JMR occasionally announces special Marble League tournaments during the off-season.
-Unlike the annual championship tournaments, these tournaments are much shorter, with no more than five events.
-The first of such a kind of tournament, the Marble League Winter Special, was announced on 13 December 2020.
-This tournament was contested on five events taken directly from the 2018 Marble League edition.
+The 2024 Marble League also featured a sponsorship from Mint Mobile, which carried over to the Marble League All-Stars tournament held after the Marble League, and the Marble League Showdown held for non-qualified teams of the Marble League.
+As a result, despite not qualifying for the 2024 season, the mint-based team Minty Maniacs effectively co-hosted the league, providing demonstration runs, sometimes joined alongside new team Santa's Squad.

+As of the 2025 Marble League, the Savage Speeders have won the most titles with 2 (2016 and 2020).
+The O'rangers, Midnight Wisps, Raspberry Racers, Mellow Yellow, Pinkies, Crazy Cat's Eyes, Team Momo, and the Kobalts, the current champions have won one each.